-1 ו #13.
-(2025 - ה Bill ID/Topic Location Summary 2025 Position AB 1218 Soria D Copper theft.
+1 #13.
+Bill ID/Topic Location Summary 2025 Position AB 1218 Soria D Copper theft.
 This is a two-year bill.
 Under existing law it is grand theft to steal copper materials valued at more than \$950.
 A violation of this provision is punishable either as a misdemeanor or a felony by imprisonment in county jail and specified fines.
 This bill would make it a crime to unlawfully possess copper materials, as specified.
-The bill would define what it means to "unlawfully possess" copper materials to include possessing Watch without documentation proving lawful possession.
+The bill would define what it means to "unlawfully possess" copper materials to include possessing without documentation proving lawful possession.
 The bill would prescribe the information that constitutes proof of lawful possession, as specified, including the identity of the seller and the date of the transaction.
 By expanding the scope of a crime, this bill would impose a state-mandated local program.
 The bill would also prohibit a person from falsifying any record intending to show proof of lawful possession.
 By creating a new crime, this bill would impose a state-mandated local program.
 Existing law prohibits any collector or dealer of metals to purchase certain junk metals, as specified, without first ascertaining that the seller legally possesses the materials.
 Existing law also requires the dealer to obtain evidence of the identity of the seller, including, but not limited to, the seller's name and address.
-This bill would require any collector or dealer of metals to ascertain the location from which the purchased material was obtained.
-Existing law makes it a crime for a person who is engaged in the salvage, recycling, purchase, or sale of scrap metal to possess certain items that have been stolen or obtained by theft or extortion, as specified, and requires that the person knew or reasonably should have known that the property was stolen or failed to report possession of the items, as specified.
-This bill would additionally prohibit a person who is engaged in the salvage, recycling, purchase, or sale of scrap metal, as specified, from possessing certain items knowing that those items were possessed without proof of lawful possession.
-The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
-Statutory provisions establish procedures for making that reimbursement.
-This bill would provide that no reimbursement is required by this act for a specified reason.
-AB 1222 Bauer-Kahan D Public utilities: judicial review.
+This bill would require any collector or dealer of metals to purchase certain items that have been stolen or obtained by theft or extortion, as specified, and requires that the person who is engaged in the salvage, recycling, purchase, or sale of scrap metal to possess certain items that have been stolen or obtained by theft or extortion, as specified, from possessing of the islems, as specified.
+This bill would additionally prohibit a person who is engaged in the salvage, recycling, purchase, or sale of scrap metal.
+The person who is engaged in the salvage, recycling, purchase, or sale of scrap metal.
+This bill the person knew or reasonably should have known that the property was stolen or failed to report possession of the items, as specified.
+This bill would additionally prohibit a person who is Watch AB 1222 Bauer-Kahan D Public utilities: judicial review.
 This bill is in the Assembly Appropriations Committee.
 Existing law authorizes a party aggrieved by a decision or order of the Public Utilities Commission to file a petition for a writ of review in the court of appeal or the Supreme Court for purposes of reviewing the decision or order within 30 days after the commission issues its decision denying the application for a rehearing, or, if the application was granted, within 30 days after the commission issues its decision on the rehearing, or at least 120 days after the application is granted if no decision on rehearing has been issued.
 This bill would extend the 30-day time periods to 90 days.
 For a petition challenging a final decision of the commission on the grounds that the final decision substantially deviated from a proposed decision to be arbitrary and unlawful unless the commission can demonstrate to the satisfaction of the court that the deviations were necessary to comply with state or federal law.
 This bill contains other related provisions and other existing laws.
 Watch